dy-sh/obsidian-unique-attachments/README.md

 # Unique attachments

-> The plugin is only compatible with standard markdown links.
-Wikilinks are not supported.
-You can convert all wikilinks to markdown links with [Consistent attachments and links](https://github.com/derwish-pro/obsidian-consistent-attachments-and-links) plugin.

 This plugin for [Obsidian](https://obsidian.md/) renames attachments, making their names unique.
 A hash function (MD5) is used to generate the filename, so the filename is indeed unique.